caiodsc/simple_lock/README.md

 ### Client Configuration

-To use SimpleLock, you need to configure the Redis client.
+To use **SimpleLock**, you need to configure the Redis client.
 This can be done by setting the client directly:

 ```ruby
 SimpleLock.client = SimpleLock::Redis.new(url: "redis://localhost:6379/1")